ARISGames/aris-android-client/README.md

   games as tested on Android OS versions Lollipop (5.1), and KitKat (4.4.x).
 It appears to run less happily on OSs newer than those, at least in the brief attempts I made with a Samsung Galaxy S7 running Marshmallow (6.0.1).
-The newer apk seemed to hate everything, but I put it up anyway in case it might just be me.
+The newer apk seemed to hate everything, but I put it up anyway in case it might just be me useful.

   If you're not familiar with how to manually install an apk, it's pretty straightforward: Copy the apk file to (for instance) the Downloads folder on your device with something like Android File